Power Monitoring System for Remote Communities

 - PCB must have an ultrasonic sensor that wakes up the display when motion is sensed in front of the meter, so as to only be active when a user is in front of it.

 - Design for manufacture (DFM) of the Meter and the user interface hardware.

 - Firmware review and recommendations, and oversight of the third party development.

 - Development of test procedure for meter and display.

 - Certification of meter and display.

-The result was a fit-for-purpose solution, comprised of a meter and user display unit, that were manufactured and suppled within 3 months, as was specified in the customer-defined development schedule.
+The result was a fit for purpose and standards compliant solution, comprised of a meter and user display unit, that were manufactured and supplied as required.